embl-cba/imagej-courses/imagej-practical.md

 	- median overestimates background in presence of "holes"
 - Local background subtraction should only be used for (small) isolated objects
 	- e.g., may fail if used to find the background intensity in an image full of cells
-- using the Spheroids image in 3D_Segmentation one can d emonstrate that the top-hat (dramatically) underestimates the background in noisy images
+- Using the Spheroids image in 3D_Segmentation one can d emonstrate that the top-hat (dramatically) underestimates the background in noisy images

 <div style="page-break-after: always;"></div>